-The Remove Stored Procedures from monitoring pane opens, as shown in the following image.
+The Remove Stored Procedures from monitoring pane opens.

 - 4. Select the connection name from the drop-down menu. - 5.
 If required, select the Filter check box and provide filter information in the appropriate fields.
 Click Next.

 The Remove Stored Procedures from monitoring pane opens, showing the list of available procedures.